-The jewelry industry has a pricing problem.
-Traditional retail markups of 200-400% mean you're often paying more for the brand name and the shopping experience than for the actual stone and metal.
-But the alternatives have gotten so good that you no longer have to choose between quality and value.
+The jewelry industry has a pricing problem, and it's one most people don't fully appreciate until they start ring shopping.
+Traditional retail markups of 200-400% mean you're paying more for the brand name and the velvet-box experience than for the stone and metal themselves.
+The good news?
+The alternatives have gotten so good that you really don't have to choose between quality and value anymore.

 The Diamond Markup Problem